BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 These HR tasks are often left to line managers who have no HR experience and don't know the legal aspects of HR.
-In these cases, the outsource company can provide on-demand consulting.
-Since most outsource vendors are cloud-based and offer payroll access 24/7, small companies also gain flexibility because many of them have employees who work nontraditional hours.
+Here, the outsourcing company can provide on-demand consulting.
+Since most outsourcing vendors are cloud-based and offer payroll access 24/7, small companies also gain flexibility for employees who work nontraditional hours.

 Using social media for collaboration

 They do this by offering online training that employees can take anywhere, anytime on either their desktop computers or mobile devices.

 HR goals like these are especially prevalent in technology-driven companies where new breakthroughs (and the need for new skills) are constantly emerging.

 Paying employees for performance

 More companies want the ability to reward top-performing employees with bonuses and larger salary increases based on the value they deliver to the company.
 The problem is that older HR systems and practices often provide pay increases based on time on the job or seniority.